gregkcarson/sapmdbret/README.md

 # sapmdbret
-This is a functional proof of concept program to aid in exploiting systems vulnerable to CVE 2008-0244.
+This is a functional exploit proof of concept program to aid in exploiting systems vulnerable to CVE 2008-0244.

 This vulnerability specifically relates to issues in how the SAP MaxDB protocol handles specially crafted packets.
 It is possible to execute system level commands remotely.